astrezhnev/afcp/README.md

 # afcp

 Implementation of the Average Feature Choice Probability (AFCP) estimator for conjoint experiments.

+For more details on the estimator see Abramson, Scott F., Korhan Kocak, Asya Magazinnik, and Anton Strezhnev.
+"Detecting Preference Cycles in Forced-Choice Conjoint Experiments."
+(2023). (https://osf.io/preprints/socarxiv/xjre9/)

 # Installation